tesmachina/RSO/cqs-and-sparql-queries/readme.md

 ### CQ14.
 What information is reported by the organization?
 [SPARQL query](sparql-query-files/cq14-sparql-query.rq)

-Result for the ESRS indicator:
+Result for the GRI indicator:
 ![result for CQ14](cq-result-screenshots/cq14-result.png)

 ### CQ15.
 What is the report value of the indicator?